uribench/software-engineering-handbook/Guides/Test Driven Development/Overview.md

 ## The Laws of TDD

 Robert C. Martin (Uncle Bob) is a large proponent of [Test Driven Development][1].
-He has listed three "laws" of TDD to define the cycle used while developing code.
+He defines three "laws" of TDD to define the cycle used while developing code.

-1. You are not allowed to write a any production code unless it is to make a failing unit test pass.
+1. You are not allowed to write any production code unless it is to make a failing unit test pass.
 2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

 Uncle Bob calls these three laws the _nano-cycle_ of TDD.
 They are to be followed for _every_ line of code that you write, and executed many times during the developing of a method.

-## TDD Development Steps
+## TDD Development Iteration Steps

 1. Write a failing test
 2. Implement the production code necessary to make the test past.